DancinParrot/AutoForm/README.md

 ![](assets/SubmitBut.gif)

 ## Submitting
 Hooray!
-After this last step, your script is completed!
+After this last step, your script is good to go!

 ### Input Box
 Enter this into the script: